How Much Will My Knee Replacement Cost?

 The maximum period your insurer can make you wait before you can claim your knee replacement with them is either two or 12 months.
 Why the difference?
 Two months is for those without a pre-existing condition, while 12 months is for those with one.

-This is in stark contrast to going through the public hospital system where, unfortunately, wait times to be seen for knee replacement surgery are extensive.
-In 2022–23, the median wait time was 308 days for knee replacement surgery.
-Worryingly, 37.3% of people were waiting more than a year for their surgery day and a further 10% were waiting longer than 18 months.3Australian Institute of Health and Welfare – Elective surgery waiting times 2022–23 data tables When you’re in pain or discomfort, this is a long time to wait and can impact your lifestyle, physical and mental health.
+Unfortunately, in the public hospital system, wait times to be seen for knee replacement surgery are extensive.
+In 2023–24, the median wait time was 265 days for knee replacement surgery.
+Worryingly, 25.7% of people were waiting more than a year for their surgery day and a further 10% were waiting longer than 18 months.2Australian Institute of Health and Welfare – Elective surgery waiting times 2023–24 data tables When you’re in pain or discomfort, this is a long time to wait and can impact your lifestyle, physical and mental health.

 What level of private health insurance do I need to cover a knee replacement?

 As standard, all gold hospital policies include cover for a knee replacement.
 However, insurers can also choose to offer it as part of a lower tier, at their discretion.
-Often you’ll find knee replacements on silver plus policies, but it’s always wise to review the policy document or speak with the insurer if you want to double check what’s what.
+You’ll often find knee replacements on silver plus policies, but it’s always wise to review the policy document or speak with the insurer if you want to double check what’s what.

 Where can I find and compare private health insurance?